 Selecting the right software is essential to the success of your automation project.
 With a wide range of solutions available, it's important to find a platform that aligns with your team's technical skill level, document types, and workflow needs.
 Look for tools with the following key features:

 - Optical Character Recognition (OCR): Accurately reads text from scanned or digital documents.
+Learn more about how this works in our guide to OCR technology.

 - Rule-based or AI-driven parsing: Extracts and classifies relevant data fields, adapting to different document formats.